lazarulian/bruin-subleasing/README.md

 # Bruin-Subleasing

 Bruin-Subleasing is a web application that connects UCLA students and community members for subleasing opportunities.
 Users can register, create, and browse sublease listings, simplifying the process of finding temporary housing options around campus.
+Our presentation for the project is located at `"Bruin Subleasing Presentation"` and `"CS35L Final Report"`

 ## Prerequisites